frederic-perez/AmE-dictionary/data/dictionary.md

 __awe__ _n_ :four::hammer: _Rob regarded the complex systems with awe._ _Jane sat back in awe._
 __awestruck__ _adj_
 __awfully__ :mega::two::hammer:_That's awfully nice, thanks._
+__awhile__ _adv_ For a short time; for an interval of time: _Please stay awhile._ Not to be confused with: “a while” (a period of time): _He had to wait a while for the bus.
+It has been a while since they’ve seen each other._
 __AWOL__ _Military_ Absent from where one should be but without intent to desert. _The men have gone AWOL._
 __awry__ _adj_ :three::hammer:
 __ax__